Stock Average Calculator – Calculate Cost Basis

 How to Calculate Cost Basis for Stocks

-The cost basis is the amount that was initially invested in the stocks.
-The cost basis is used to calculate the profit on that investment as well as how much taxes are owed once the investment is sold.
+The cost basis of stocks is the amount that was initially invested.
+It is used to calculate the profit on that investment as well as how much taxes are owed once the investment is sold.

 As an investment grows over time, its cost basis remains the same.
 The only change would occur if additional shares of the investment are purchased.